norodrigues111/Power-BI-Professional-Survey-Dashboard/README.md

 # Power BI Professional Survey Dashboard

 Welcome to the Power BI Professional Survey Dashboard repository!
-This project focuses on utilizing Power BI for data analysis, visualization, and dashboard creation based on real-world survey data.
+This project focuses on utilizing Power BI for data analysis, visualization, and dashboard development based on real-world survey data.

 ## Overview